Materials-Consortia/OPTIMADE/optimade.rst

 - If the property refers to a physical quantity that is dimensionless (often also referred to as having the dimension 1) or refers to a dimensionless count of something (e.g., the number of protons in a nucleus) the field MUST have the value :val:`dimensionless`.
 - If the property refers to an entity for which the assignment of a unit would not make sense, e.g., a string representing a chemical formula or a serial number the field MUST have the value :val:`inapplicable`.

-A standard set of unit symbols for OPTIMADE is taken from version 3.15 of the (separately versioned) unit database :val:`definition.units` included with the `source distribution <http://ftp.gnu.org/gnu/units/>`__ of `GNU Units <https://www.gnu.org/software/units/>`__ version 2.22.
+A standard set of unit symbols for OPTIMADE is taken from version 3.15 of the (separately versioned) unit database :val:`definitions.units` included with the `source distribution <http://ftp.gnu.org/gnu/units/>`__ of `GNU Units <https://www.gnu.org/software/units/>`__ version 2.22.
 If the unit is available in this database, or if it can be expressed as a compound unit expression using these units, the value of :field:`x-optimade-unit` SHOULD use the corresponding (compound) string symbol and a corresponding definition referring to the same symbol be given in the field :field:`standard`.

 A compound unit expression based on the GNU Units symbols is created by a sequence of unit symbols separated by a single multiplication :val:`*` symbol.